MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/items-repeater.md

 ```

 ### ItemTemplate
 To specify how a data item is visualized, set the [**ItemTemplate**](/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.itemtemplate) property to a [**DataTemplate**](/uwp/api/windows.ui.xaml.datatemplate) or [**DataTemplateSelector**](/uwp/api/windows.ui.xaml.controls.datatemplateselector) you have defined.
 The data template defines how the data is visualized.
-By default, the item is displayed in the view with a **TextBlock** the uses the string representation of the data object.
+By default, the item is displaid in the view with a **TextBlock** the uses the string representation of the data object.

 However, you typically want to show a more rich presentation of your data by using a template that defines the layout and appearance of one or more controls that you'll use to display an individual item.
 The controls you use in the template can be bound to the properties of the data object, or have static content defined inline.